omermaksutii/Vue-Vroom-Dashboard/README.md

 ### Introduction

-This is [Mazer Dashboard](https://github.com/zuramai/mazer) in Vue Js.
+This is [Vroom-Dashboard](https://templates.iqonic.design/lite/vroom/html/dist/dashboard/) in Vue Js.

 The project is helpful to start your next project, as it provides a lot of the common tools you may reach for, all ready to go.